 The ability to speak publicly is not based on your entire speech word for word.
 The real pros are aware of their material by recalling key points and leading to subjects and examples.

 Maintaining your focus on the moment can help you overcome shyness during a presentation.
 It is very important to keep your attention in the present when you make a speech or lecture.
 Stay focused on what is happening at the moment.

 If you keep thinking about something that took place moments ago while presenting, then you cannot focus on the only place where your thought and actions can make a difference, which is the prevailing moment.
 It is completely useless to keep thinking of the last moment no matter how mistaken you made while you were still talking.

 While deep breathing and positive thoughts are great for calming those on stage nervousness, another effective way to deal with anxiety is to strongly plant our feet on the ground.
 Each time that you face an audience, find out what works best for you, and then make the same ritual.
 It will calm you down and distract you from the anxiety of the stage.
 This method has really helped people overcome shyness during a presentation.

 Don’t Be Afraid Of A Moment Of Silence

 You may seem silent for an eternity if you lose track of what you say or begin to feel nervous, and your mind gets blank.
 It’s just a few seconds, in reality.
 Even if it’s longer, your audience will probably not mind a pause to think about what you said.
 Take a few deep and slow breaths.

 Do Not Overthink The Reactions Of The Audience

-Somebody will always be on your phone or yawn in the audience.
+Somebody will always be on your phone or yawning in the audience.
 Remember, bored or tired people will always be present.
 No reactions to these audiences personally relate to you.